meilisearch/documentation/advanced_guides/stop_words.md

 Stop-words allow you to create a list of words **ignored in your search queries**.

-During a search, if your search query contains words that you have put in the stop-words, they will be ignored by the sorting algorithm that searches for the occurency of the search query words in each document.
-This increases the speed and the relevancy of a search.
+During a search, the stop-words contained in your search query will be ignored by the sorting algorithm.

+I.e., if `the` is a stop word, and your search query contains `the`, the number of occurrences of `the` in any of your documents will have no impact on the search results.

+Stop-words **improves** **the speed** and **relevancy** of a search.

 ::: tip
-Using stop-words allows the relevance of the search to be focused on more interesting elements such as ranking rather than on the accuracy of the sequence with another one.
+Using stop-words allows the search to focus on more relevant elements rather than the number of occurrences of words that are very common in your dataset.
 :::

 ## Language driven